 Screenings, More Workshops, DIY Manuals

-The Living Legends Team plan on continuing to host workshops and screenings in the partner countries.
+Since the first tour the Living Legends Team continues to host more workshops and screenings in the partner countries.
+The Moviemiento team can be engaged for the workshop, just write us!

 A whole manual of the workshop is free to download at the project website.
 Those interested can use this manual to host workshops themselves on the basis of those hosted by Living Legends.